 51% of consumers say they are more likely to visit a restaurant that offers environmentally-friendly food items.
 (Source)

 Diners love breakfast all day - 55% say they’d order breakfast items at any time if they were offered.
 (Source)

 Current food trends include local sourcing, zero-waste cooking, fresh produce, and healthy kids meals, and global flavors.
 (Source)

 Restaurant Technology Statistics

-- 79% of diners agree that restaurant technology improves their guest experience.
-(Source).
+73% of diners agree that restaurant technology improves their guest experience.
+(Source)

-- The top features restaurateurs are looking for in a POS upgrade are: inventory management (20%), online ordering (13%) and PCI compliance (9%).
+The top features restaurateurs are looking for in a restaurant POS upgrade are ease of use, depth of reporting, and inventory reporting.
 (Source)